MitPandya/ProjectManagementBot/DEPLOY.md

 *Trello password :* promanbot

 * Any changes/updates done by the ProManBot on the Trello cards will be reflected inside the 'AgileTeam' Storyboard on Trello
+* User 'CSC510_TA' is already linked to the Trello account and has already joined the `#bots` channel on Slack
 * The following instructions are to be executed in the `#bots` channel on Slack

 | Use Case No.|Scenario No. | Scenario | Test Steps | Expected Outcome |